brooksbenson/eloquent-js/chapter11/chapter11-notes.md

 ### Callbacks

-A callback is an HOF that gets executed by the function it is passed to.
+A callback is a HOF that gets executed by the function it is passed to.
 In the context of asynchronous programming, it gets executed after some long running process as a way to handle the processes results.

-When multiple asynchronous actions take place synchronously, the callback model gets hectic.
+When multiple asynchronous actions take place synchronously one after the other, the callback model gets hectic.
 This is because every asynchronous action in the callback model requires a callback, and when asychronous actions get nested within callbacks high levels of indentation are the result.
 This is a pain on the eyes, and is referred to by some people as *callback hell*.

 ### setTimeout